Municipal Stadium (Kansas City, Missouri): Jackie Robinson

 After being discharged from the United States Army, Jackie Robinson signed with the Monarchs for the 1945 season.
 He played shortstop and was selected to play in the East-West All-Star game.
 While playing for the Monarchs, Robinson was scouted by the Dodgers' Branch Rickey, who signed Robinson on October 23, 1945.
 Robinson broke the color barrier in the Major Leagues on April 15, 1947.

 Kansas City Blues – Minor League

 The Kansas City Blues were one of the eight founding members of the American Association.
-The franchise existed in its entirety from 1888 to 1954, and was an original tenant of Municipal Stadium.
-The franchise was a top-level farm team for the Pittsburgh Pirates and New York Yankees.
+The franchise existed in its entirety from 1888 to 1954, and was the stadium's primary tenant.
+The franchise was the top-level farm team for the Pittsburgh Pirates and New York Yankees.
 The franchise was an AA team (1923–1945) and then an AAA team (1946–54).
 The city's longtime support of the Blues played a major role in helping it land a Major League Baseball team.

-As one of the Yankees' top farm teams (sharing that status with the Newark Bears for much of the time) the Blues had many great players and successes.
-The 1939 Blues have been called one of the greatest minor league teams of all time.
-That team was led by Hall of Fame player (and future Yankee Announcer) Phil Rizzuto and Vince Dimaggio, who hit 46 home runs.

 A young Mickey Mantle hit .361 with 11 HR for the Blues in 1951.

 Mickey Mantle, Whitey Ford, Ralph Houk, Al Rosen, Billy Martin, Bill Virdon, Johnny Mize and Elston Howard were some of the players in the Yankees farm era who played for the Blues.
 There were about 580 Blues players who went on to the Major Leagues.